 2.1 General Considerations

 Report ITU-R RA.2126 provides a summary of techniques that could be considered for mitigation of interference with radio astronomical observations.
-In the context of non-GSO satellite systems, the particular method of boresight avoidance is highlighted in Annex 1.
+In the context of non-GSO satellite systems, the particular method of boresight avoidance is described in detail in Report ITU-R RA.2126, with a summary highlighting a national experience of this method in Annex 1.
+While not all satellite systems are capable to perform boresight avoidance, other approaches should be considered to improve data collection of astronomical data.
+Such approaches might include:

 Temporal avoidance and frequency hopping

 Reduction of transmit power levels

-Null Steering

-[Editor’s Notes: Provide more information on any general considerations here including approaches for coexistence of ground-based terminals and user terminals according to any national rules, and anything else that may be generally pertinent.]

-2.2 Considerations specific to the Square Kilometre Array (SKA), South Africa
+Null SteeringWhile different methods have advantages and disadvantages, most technical approaches require a real-time knowledge of operational parameters of both the radio astronomical and satellite systems.

+In addition to technical considerations, ground-based infrastructure served by satellite systems are under the purview of individual administrations, which can make rules to encourage coordination between RAS and satellite systems for placement and operation of e.g. user terminals or gateway stations to minimize impacts for both RAS and satellite systems.2.2 Considerations specific to the Square Kilometre Array (SKA), South Africa

 2.3 Considerations specific to the Atacama Large Millimeter/Submillimeter Array (ALMA), Chile

-Possible approaches for voluntary measures that may ensure coexistence between non-GSO satellite systems operating in frequency bands allocated to the FSS and/or MSS on a primary or a secondary basis and the ALMA RAS facility operating in bands where RAS has no allocation that could be employed are
+Possible approaches for voluntary measures that may ensure coexistence between non-GSO satellite systems operating in frequency bands allocated to the FSS and/or MSS on a primary or a secondary basis and the ALMA RAS facility operating in bands where RAS has no allocation that could be employed are described in this section.

 2.3.1 Approaches to improve data collection at ALMA in presence of non-GSO satellite systems

-Given the operating frequencies of ALMA, satellites operating at altitudes of , would be able to form small spot beams covering areas of [xxx-xxx km].
-Approaches for coexistence between satellite operators and the observatory would allow for effective temporary boresight avoidance, while a particular observing band is in use. power levels from satellite systems could be minimized to be below thresholds specified in Recommendation ITU-R RA.769-1.
+Given the operating frequencies of ALMA, satellites operating at altitudes of 500 – 1200 km, would be able to form small spot beams covering areas of [xxx-xxx km].
+Approaches for coexistence between satellite operators and the observatory would allow for effective temporary boresight avoidance, while a particular observing band is in use.
+This approach would allow for the operation of earth stations in closer vicinity of the facility.
+With sufficient separation between RAS facilities and earth stations, power levels from satellite systems could be minimized to be below thresholds specified in Recommendation ITU-R RA.769-1.
 Deployment of terminals and gateways are a matter of domestic regulation and are already covered under the protection zones specified and governed by licensing requirements through SUBTEL.
+However, in case if no earth stations were permitted to operate within the 30 km or 120 km-wide protection and coordination zones, the boresight avoidance might not be needed, or only needed for limited cases where low satellite elevation angles could encounter the telescope boresight.

 3 Impact simulations